Read about what happens if you report a concern about an adult to us.

 Safeguarding means protecting the health, wellbeing and human rights of adults at risk, enabling them to live safely, free from abuse and neglect.
 Safeguarding is everyone's responsibility.

-Safeguarding is people and organisations working together to prevent and reduce both the risks and experience of abuse or neglect.
-We also make sure that the adult's wellbeing is supported and their views, wishes, feelings and beliefs are respected when agreeing on any action.
+Safeguarding is people and organisations working together to prevent and reduce the risks and experience of abuse or neglect.
+We also make sure the adult's wellbeing is supported and their views, wishes, feelings and beliefs are respected when agreeing on any action.

 How the safeguarding process works